gaehlerm/SoftwareEngineering/README.md

 ```
 Here I introduced a bug as the code should be `while number >= key:`.
 The bug was easily found by Copilot labs fix bug function.
 Highlight all code shown here and click "fix bug".

-Once again, there is the question wether this bug was fixed because copilot knows the code pattern or because it really "understands" what it does.
+Once again, there is the question whether this bug was fixed because copilot knows the code pattern or because it really "understands" what it does.
 The code has already been created by copilot itself.

 ## Exceptions